bleaktwig/yuadrem-wiki/docs/kins/hume.md

 With the exception of the treb, gats are generally small, ranging from 140 to 170 centimeters on average.
 Another common feature accross gats is their eyes; which are usually of strong colors.
+This feature is often attributed as a blessing of Color given by Et.

 While all original gats had horns, the feature has been lost through the centuries.
 Those birthed by the remains of the god-tree, or Et-born, retain the horns.